WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Utah/SiteSpecificAmounts/ReadME.md

 #### Operation and Steps:
 - Read the sites.csv & sitespecificamounts.csv input files.
+- Remove unnecessary columns from needed sitespecificamounts.csv info.
+- Explode *SiteUUID* field to create unique rows.
+- Left-merge site.csv info to the sitespecificamounts dataframe via *SiteUUID* field.
-- Create three temporary dataframes: one for sitespecificamounts, & two for site info that will store POD and POU data separately.
+- Split into two new temporary dataframes: one POD centric, the other POU centric.
 - For the temporary POD dataframe...
-    - Read in site.csv data from sites.csv with a *PODSiteUUID* field = POD only.
-    - Create *PODSiteUUID* field = *SiteUUID*.
+    - Create *PODorPOUSite* field = POD.
 - For the temporary POU dataframe
-    - Read in site.csv data from sites.csv with a *PODSiteUUID* field = POU only.
-    - Create *POUSiteUUID* field = *SiteUUID*.
+    - Create *PODorPOUSite* field = POU.
-- For the temporary sitespecificamounts dataframe, explode *SiteUUID* field to create unique rows.
-- Left-merge POD & POU dataframes to the sitespecificamounts dataframe via *SiteUUID* field.
+- Merge POD & POU dataframes into single output dataframe, only using unique rows.
-- Consolidate sitespecificamounts dataframe by grouping entries by *CommunityWaterSupplySystem* filed.
-- Explode the consolidated sitespecificamounts dataframe again using the *PODSiteUUID* field, and again for the *POUSiteUUID* field to create unique rows.
+- Find *SiteUUID* baesed on *PODorPOUSite* field.
-- Perform error check on sitespecificamounts dataframe (check for NaN values)
+- Perform error check on waterallocations dataframe (check for NaN values)
-- If sitespecificamounts dataframe is not empty, export output dataframe *podsitetopousiterelationships.csv*.
+- If waterallocations is not empty, export output dataframe *podsitetopousiterelationships.csv*.

 ***